pedronachtigall/ToxCodAn-Genome/README.md

                         path/to/reads_1.fastq,path/to/reads_2.fastq).
 If you
                         also set transcripts file in the "-t" parameter, this parameter/file will be ignored.
+  -u fasta, --uniprot=fasta
+                        Optional - path to uniprot/toxprot database to perform an extra step of similarity search to compare the annotated toxins to the uniprot/toxprot database.
+It will output a report file in TXT format containing the annotated toxin and the best hit in the uniprot/toxprot database, alongside their percent
+                        identity, alignment length, toxin length, and
+                        uniprot/toxprot entry length.
   -o folder, --output=folder
                         Optional - output folder, /path/to/output_folder; if
                         not defined, the output folder will be set in the